vbutoma/gcp-compute-machines-costs/README.md

 # GCP Compute Machines Costs

-This repository provides python module for scraping and exporting GCP Compute Machines metadata and costs information.
+This project is a python package for scraping and exporting GCP Compute Machines metadata and costs information.

 # Requirements